utah-cs3550-fa25/assignments/hw1.md

-The page uses just a couple colors: #F7F1E8 "cream", #2E261C "cast iron", #A8570C "cacao", #FFF9F1 "paper", #888 "ash", #8B5E34 "oak", and in a few places #FFF pure white.
-Note that these aren't the standard names for these colors, just thematically appropriate names chosen to help you remember which is which.
+The page uses just a couple colors: #F7F1E8 "cream", #2E261C "cast iron", #A8570C "cacao", #FFF9F1 "paper", #888 "ash", #8B5E34 "oak",
+#FFFDFA "cardstock", and in a few places #FFF pure white.
+Note that
+these aren't the standard names for these colors, just thematically appropriate names chosen to help you remember which is which.

 Assign the appropriate text color to body text, links ("oak" normally and "cacao" on hover), and headings.
 Also use the appropriate color